maurymarkowitz/RetroBASIC/doc/RetroBASIC reference manual.md

 * `POS`

 <a name="input-sexpvarvar"></a>
-### `INPUT` [{*sexp*}{[;|,]}]*var*[,{*sexp*,}*var*,...]
+### `INPUT` [{*sexp*}{[;|,]}]*var*[,{*sexp*{[;|,]}}*var*,...]

 `INPUT` is the primary statement for asking the user for data from the keyboard.
-When it is encountered in a program, execution stops, and a question-mark prompt, `?`, is displayed on the console to indicate the computer is waiting for input.
+When it is encountered in a program, execution stops and a question-mark prompt is displayed on the console to indicate the computer is waiting for input.
 If the optional *sexp* is included, that text will be printed in front of the question-mark as an additional prompt.
 The user then enters their response and indicates they are done by pressing the <return> key.
 The value that they typed in is then processed and assigned to corresponding *var*.

+The handling of empty inputs, which occurs when the user hits <return> without typing a value, varies across implementations.
+Some dialects, like early Commodore BASIC on the PET, stop execution of the program and return to the READY prompt without reporting an error, while Atari BASIC will also exit but also print error 8, "INPUT or READ type mismatch".
+Others, like Commodore BASIC V2 on the C64, interpret this as the user saying "no change", and continue execution leaving the variable's previous values unchanged.
+RetroBASIC follows this latter pattern.

 `INPUT` can accept multiple inputs in a single statement, using a comma-separated list of variables.
-If the variable is numeric, the user may enter the value on its own and press <return>, or they can enter multiple values on a single line by separating the values with commas.
-If the variable is a string, it only ends at the <return>, and commas input by the user are included in the string.
-This means it is not possible to enter multiple string values on a single line.
-In either case, if the user types in fewer values than there are variables in the statement, another question-mark prompt will be displayed, and the process will repeat until a value has been received for each *var*.
+The user may enter any value on its own and press <return>, or they can enter multiple values on a single line by separating the values with commas.
+If the variable is a string, a comma can be typed within the string by surrounding it with quotes, in the same fashion as a `DATA` statement.
+If there are multiple variables in the `INPUT`, if the user types fewer than that number on any one line, the `INPUT` will print a `??` to indicate more data is needed.

-Some dialects allow prompt strings in front of every input *var*, and RetroBASIC supports this option.
+Many dialects allow a prompt string to be typed in the first entry in the variable list.
+If this is used, the prompt will be printed before the question mark.
+This eliminates the need to use a separate `PRINT` statement to tell the user what they are expected to type in.
+Commodore BASIC requires the separator between the prompt and list of variables be a semicolon, while most demand a comma.
+RetroBASIC supports either, and always treats them like a semicolon in that no space is inserted between the prompt string and the question mark.

+A few dialects allow prompts to be inserted at any point in the parameter list, and RetroBASIC follows this convention.
+In the case of multi-variable `INPUT`s, any prompts after the first one will only appear if the user does not type in all the values in a single line.

 #### Examples: